HEDY LAMARR DAY 2022

 IF YOU CHECK IN WITH ALL THE NET CONTROLLERS, PLEASE MAKE SURE YOU SUPPLY THE RIGHT AMOUNT OF POSTAGE.

 IF USING PAYPAL, PLEASE INCLUDE YOUR CALLSIGN WITH THE PAYMENT OTHERWISE I WILL NOT KNOW WHO YOU ARE.

 THERE WILL BE NO ELECTRONIC VERSION OF THE SPECIAL EVENT QSL CARD FOR THIS EVENT.

-Here is some great information about HEDY LAMARR you may not have known about
+Here is some great info about HEDY LAMARR you may not have known about:

 Hedy Lamarr: 58 unknown facts about the actress and inventor!

 1. Hedwig Eva Maria Kiesler was born 9 November 1914 in Vienna, Austria-Hungary.

 2. She is the only child of Gertrud “Trude” Kiesler and Emil Kiesler.